 "Faith is the substance of things hoped for, the evidence of things unseen."

-The first half of the verse tells us that the faith we've been given is tangible.
-We can experience it, and know we have it.
-It is a small but already manifest part of Spiritual Reality, here on earth, in us, now.
-The idea is similar to Ephesians 1:13-14 where the Holy Spirit is said to be like a down-payment or "earnest money."
-I can know that all the promises of God - the things we hope for - will be fulfilled, because I carry a part of them already, this very real thing, this substance called faith.
+The first part of this verse tells us that our belief, and the ability to act on it, is tangible.
+We can experience it, and therefore know we have it.
+Our faithfulness is an already manifest part of Spiritual Reality, here in the physical, on earth, through us, Now.
+The idea is similar to Ephesians 1:13-14, where the Holy Spirit is said to be like a down-payment or "earnest money."
+I can know that all the promises of God - the things hoped for - will be fulfilled, because I've already received a small but substantial part of them, this very real thing called faith.

 |Back to index